 More drone videos of Holland

-We also love the drone video’s created by DSD Creations.
-We already shared one video earlier from them (flying over the tulip fields).
+I also love the drone video’s created by DSD Creations.
+I've already shared one video earlier from them (flying over the tulip fields).
 But they have many more videos flying over Holland.

 Some of our favorites are: